subspace/subnomicon/docs/overview.md

 ## Decoupled Execution

-The Subspace Network decouples consensus from computation by separating transaction execution into independent domains.
+The Autonomys Network decouples consensus from computation by separating transaction execution into independent domains.
 Domains are responsible for executing transactions and smart contract calls.
 When a user sends a transaction, this layer processes it and updates the domain app-chain state accordingly.
 Decoupling execution from consensus allows for scalability improvements.
 It means that execution can be parallelized, optimized, or even sharded independently of the consensus process.

 Domains are run by operators, who pledge their more powerful hardware and stake to execution of the domain.
 They are incentivized through execution fees (similar to gas fees on Ethereum).Operators are free to choose any infrastructure that meets performance and cost requirements to run their domains.

 Domains can support any conceivable state transition framework and are execution environment agnostic.
-As the first execution domain launched with Subspace Network, the Ethereum Virtual Machine (EVM) domain, Nova, supports running Ethereum smart contracts and executing Ethereum transactions.
+As the first execution domain launched with Autonomys Network, the Ethereum Virtual Machine (EVM) domain, Nova, supports running Ethereum smart contracts and executing Ethereum transactions.
 Nova allows Ethereum dApps and DeFi protocols to run on Subspace with significantly higher throughput, lower costs, and improved scalability.

 ## Applications